The driver made it into the linux kernel!

 Palm Inc. was not at all cooperative (i.e. did not truly respond besides 'please download the latest drivers' and 'yes, but we now even have Macintosh-drivers'-type messages) in getting a Linux driver developed.
 They contracted the work of writing the Windows drivers to MCCI who were kind enough to help me make contact with KLSI, the producers of the chip used.
 I finally received specs from them (without NDA or other hassle).
 Thanks!

-with this device I started implementing a rudimentary driver from what I
+stuck with this device I started implementing a rudimentary driver

-rather cheaply done -- it never changed stop bits or byte size to 5
+is rather cheaply done -- it never changed stop bits or byte size

-or 6, although the chip supports it.
-And isn't that one of the main
+to 5 or 6, although the chip supports it.
+And isn't that one of

 Some firmware for KLSI's products incorporating the KL5KUSB105D chip (note that they use the ...D revision/version, while the PalmConnect seems to have a ...A revision/version; it seems that the ..D revision and the KL5KUSB116 chip use a newer protocol; I do not have specs or a device to look at for these) is available from them, along with drivers for windows and MacOS.
 If you want to have fun with disassembly: The chip is based on ScanLogic's SL11R chip, which has documentation readily available in their Developer's kit.